Sir William C. Macdonald Professor

 He is the author of The Law of Tracing (Oxford University Press, 1997), and a co-author of Waters' Law of Trusts in Canada, 4th ed.
 (Carswell, 2012).
 He is a co-author and the English reporter of Commercial Trusts in European Private Law (Cambridge University Press, 2005; paperback, 2009).
 He is a contributor to Canadian Corporate Law: Cases, Notes and Materials, 4th ed.
 (Butterworths, 2010), Oosterhoff on Trusts: Text, Commentary and Materials, 7th ed.
 (Carswell, 2009), and The Law of Restitution in Canada: Cases, Notes and Materials (Emond Montgomery, 2004).
 He edited three works on comparative trust law: The Worlds of the Trust (Cambridge University Press, 2013); La fiducie en droit civil (a special issue ((2013) 58:4) of the McGill Law Journal) and Re-imagining the Trust: Trusts in Civil Law (Cambridge University Press, 2012).
 He is also the author of numerous articles, book chapters, notes and reviews.

-Lionel Smith is a member of the American Law Institute, the European Law Institute, the International Academy of Comparative Law and the International Academy of Estate and Trust Law.
+Lionel Smith is a Full Member of the Paul-André Crépeau Centre for Private and Comparative Law.
+He is also a member of the American Law Institute, the European Law Institute, the International Academy of Comparative Law and the International Academy of Estate and Trust Law.
 He is a non-practising member of the Bar of Alberta.

 In March 2014, the Arts Council of Canada announced that Lionel Smith had been awarded a Killam Fellowship.